6 Waiting Room Decor Ideas that Create a Relaxing Environment

 Create a visually appealing waiting room with artwork and decorative accents.

-Data has shown that abstract art can be overwhelming for some patients and can even cause feelings of fear, anxiety, and stress.
+Abstract art is also a popular waiting room decor idea, but be careful when implementing it.
+Data has shown that abstract art can be overwhelming for some and can even cause feelings of fear, anxiety, and stress.

 Landscapes, on the other hand, are comforting by nature and easy for the brain to grasp.

-4. Implement Engaging Decor
+4. Engaging and Living Decor

 Serenity aquarium in a medical waiting room